-If you find daily tasks difficult to do because you suffer from stiffness, swelling, or pain in your hands, the right exercises can help get you back in motion.
+If you find daily tasks difficult to do because you suffer from stiffness, swelling, or pain in your hands, the right hand mobility exercises can help get you back in motion.

 Therapists usually suggest specific exercises depending on your particular hand or wrist condition.
 Some help increase a joint's range of motion or lengthen the muscle and tendons via stretching.
 Other exercises strengthen muscles around a joint to generate more power or to build greater endurance.

 Range-of-motion hand mobility exercises you can do at home

 Your muscles and tendons move the joints through arcs of motion, such as when you bend and straighten your fingers.
 If your normal range of motion is impaired — if you can't bend your thumb without pain, for example — you may have trouble doing ordinary things like opening a jar.